 - (Mostly) averted in the Peter Sellers comedy The Bobo, where Barcelona is shown as a bustling modern city.
 Still, Sellers plays a (singing) matador, and there's an extended scene in a flamenco club (with a startlingly intense performance.)

 - Prosper Mérimée's Carmen (published 1847 and based on an anecdote from 1830), and especially the 1870 opera by Georges Bizet, is one of the oldest examples of this trope.

 - Digital Fortress has someone falling down the stairs of the Giralda, the Seville cathedral's belfry.
-Said cathedral was originally a mosque, with the actual belfry being its minaret, and it was built to allow horses to climb to the top.
+Said cathedral was built over a mosque, with the original minaret being now its bellfry, and it was built to allow horses to climb to the top.
 So, there's not a single stair on there, as it's built on ramps.

-- Op-Center: Balance of Power (which wasn't really written by Clancy but by a ghost writer like the rest of the series) should be considered one of the most blatant examples of Critical Research Failure, as the Ethnic Scrappy Spaniards are constantly characterized with the worst stereotypes about Mexiconote , and the whole "ethnic tension" that serves as motif of the book is said to rely on racial grounds with no linguistic or cultural differences whatsoever.
+- Tom Clancy's Op-Center: Balance of Power (which wasn't really written by Tom Clancy but by a ghost writer like the rest of the series) should be considered one of the most blatant examples of Critical Research Failure, as the Ethnic Scrappy Spaniards are constantly characterized with the worst stereotypes about Mexiconote , and the whole "ethnic tension" that serves as motif of the book is said to rely on racial grounds with no linguistic or cultural differences whatsoever.
 The book goes as far as to claim that you can tell a Castilian apart of a Catalan because of his darker face.
 Special nod goes to Luis García de la Vega, the 'Interpol chief' in Madrid: